MUSSLES/sspipeline/README.md

 }
 ```

 You can copy-paste this above template directly into a file named `config.json` in your current directory, or if you like, you can name it whatever you like and place it wherever you like as well.
-If you place your configuration file in `config.json` in your current directory, in order to run the pipeline, all you have to do is run the below command in that same directory:
+If you place your configuration file in `config.json` in your current directory (in this example, assumed to be the h750a directory we created above), to run the pipeline, execute the below command in that same directory:

 ```
 sspipeline